 All In for K-State’s impact extends long after K-Staters come together to achieve its one important objective.
 Since our first All In campaign in 2019, K-State has continued to realize extraordinary outcomes.
 Learn more about the incredible results All In for K-State has delivered.

 1,436 gifts made

-Financial and in-kind support for Cats’ Cupboard has substantially increased compared to support raised prior to All In for K-State 2019.
+Financial and in-kind support for Cats’ Cupboard kept growing even after All In 2019.

-A professional organizer was hired to improve how the pantry’s space is utilized.
+A professional organizer was hired to improve utilization of the pantry’s space.

-With a signature gift by Charlie and Debbie Morrison, the Morrison Family Director of Cats’ Cupboard became an endowed position, enabling stable leadership for the food pantry.
+A signature gift from Charlie and Debbie Morrison upgraded the Morrison Family Director of Cats’ Cupboard to an endowed position, ensuring stable leadership for the food pantry.

 March 24, 2021

 1,135 gifts made

 K-State rallied to reduce the cost of textbooks for students.
 The effort opened the door to important changes:

 Multiple grants helped faculty convert their textbooks to affordable Textbook 2.0 alternatives.
 Books on subjects ranging from public speaking, French, digital leadership and macroeconomics were among those transitioned.